Khaoklong51/av1-scd/README.md

   Extraoption for av-scenechange

   --ffmpeg-filter FFMPEG_FILTER
-                        Extra option to go in to -filter:v:0 in ffmpeg for piping.
+                        Extra option to go in to -filter:v in ffmpeg for piping.
 Useful for downscaling video
 ```